 Jinn typically consume subtle matter such as ectoplasm, or ionized gases like cosmic or terrestrial plasma, lightning, or flames.
 Those jinn who take on a physical form are dependent on eating the same food as organic beings and drinking water when in a solid form.
 Jinn cuisine all many areas seek out rich flavors, smells, and commonly desire succulent fruits, pungent wines, fine spices, sweet pastries and similar fare.

 Perception and Sensory Capabilities

-ESP: Extrasensory Perception is the default set of senses for a jinni.
+ESP: Extrasensory Perception is the default set of senses for a jinni to navigate spiritual realms.
 This includes clairvoyance, which is sight using psychic energy that allows them to perceive the spirit realms and telepathy which allows for distant communication through psychic force.
-Electromagnetic Spectrum: Jinn can alter their vision to see most of the major frequencies of light including, radio, infrared, visible, ultraviolet, x-ray, and some gamma rays.
+Electromagnetic Spectrum: Jinn can alter their vision to see most of the major frequencies of light including, radio, infrared, visible, ultraviolet, and x-rays.

 Civilization and Culture

 Jinn typically have a long chain of names, up to five parts.
 First is a given name, then a family name, a patronymic tribe name, then a descriptive epithet.
 However most forms of modern identification only use the given and family.

 Jinn typically take on the forms of fit and toned humanoids.
 Jann will often become broad shouldered handsome guys while jiniri find themselves athletic toned or voluptuous and curvy ladies.
 However individuals and couples have their own tastes and their innate shapeshifting allows them to conform to alternative body types.